FelixOnline/v2/content/articles/2014-5-9-tell-me-friends-what-is-your-secret.md

 subtitle: >
   Rory Fenton reveals (almost) all with a look at the hot new “Secret” app.
 date: "2014-05-09 02:01:22 +0100"

 # Attributes from Felix Online V1
 id: "4569"
 old_path: /features/4569/tell-me-friends-what-is-your-secret
 aliases:
  - /features/4569/tell-me-friends-what-is-your-secret
+imported: true
+comments:
+ - A very good item has also just been published in Wired warning people that Secret isnt all that secret when it comes to anything with legal repercussionshttpwwwwiredcom201405whistleblowersbeware

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true